BoD/DoorCodeNotifier/README.md

 Door Code Notifier
 ==================

-An Android app that notifies you when you're near a friend's place, and shows you their door code.
+An Android app that notifies you when you're near a friend's place, to show you their door code.

 No longer will you have to look for the code, or call your friend: the information will automatically come to you when and where you need it!
+The notification also presents handy 'Text' and 'Call' quick actions.

 This app is compatible and works well with Android Wear.